xiongyf-kuma/Homepage/index.md

 # Yunfeng Xiong (熊云丰）

-I am currently working at Peking Univeristy as Boya Postdoctoral Fellow.
+I am currently working as Boya Postdoctoral Fellow at School of Mathematical Sciences, Peking Univeristy.
 I got my Ph.D. degree of computational mathematics in June, 2020, at Peking University, China, under the supervision of Prof. Sihong Shao.
 The title of my thesis is _Many-body Wigner dynamics: Branching Random Walk and Particle Annihilation_.

 Please [click here](./CV_PKU_Yunfeng_Xiong.pdf) to see my curriculum vitae.